dhsolver/vue-cms/readme.md

 1. Make sure URLs are set properly in the .env file

 2. Run deploy script.
-This requires the [aws-cli](https://aws.amazon.com/cli/) and utilizes a local profile named 'junket'.
+This requires the [aws-cli](https://aws.amazon.com/cli/) and assumes a local aws profile exists with the name 'junket'.

 ```
 npm run deploy